5 Best Ways to See New Orleans - River Boat, Carriage & MORE

 According to a recent Traveler Story, the Steamboat Natchez, pictured above, is a great way to relax and see the city

 The Mighty Mississippi and her port in the Gulf of Mexico are the primary reasons why New Orleans blossomed into the vibrant city it is today.
-So, naturally, how better to appreciate the history, the water, and the moment than on a river cruise in New Orleans, LA?
+So, naturally, how better to appreciate the history, the water, and the moment than on a river jazz cruise in New Orleans, LA?

-Snag your spot on one of several seriously sweet New Orleans boat tours and explore the scenery, as well as major historical topics such as the Battle of New Orleans in 1814 and the Jean Lafitte National Historical Park and Preserve.
+Snag your spot on a seriously sweet River Boat Cruise in New Orleans and explore the scenery, as well as major historical topics such as the Battle of New Orleans in 1814 and the Jean Lafitte National Historical Park and Preserve.

 Or, if you’re looking for something a bit more current, we encourage you to check out a dinner cruise for a night of authentic New Orleans cuisine, dancing, and live jazz!
 One of our best sellers and an absolute riot of a good time, a dinner cruise aboard the Creole Queen or Steamboat Natchez is as essential to your trip as a stroll down Bourbon Street!